aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

     >**Note**: This may take a minute to appear.

-1. In the Azure portal, navigate back to the **Azure Sentinel \| Overview** blade.
+1. In the Azure portal, navigate back to the **Microsoft Sentinel \| Overview** blade.

-1. On the **Azure Sentinel \| Overview** blade, review the dashboard and verify that it displays an alert corresponding to the deletion of the Just in time VM access policy.
+1. On the **Microsoft Sentinel \| Overview** blade, review the dashboard and verify that it displays an alert corresponding to the deletion of the Just in time VM access policy.

-    >**Note**: It can take up to 5 minutes for alerts to appear on the **Azure Sentinel \| Overview** blade.
+    >**Note**: It can take up to 5 minutes for alerts to appear on the **Microsoft Sentinel \| Overview** blade.
 If you are not seeing an alert at that point, run the query rule referenced in the previous task to verify that the Just In Time access policy deletion activity has been propagated to the Log Analytics workspace associated with your Azure Sentinel instance.
 If that is not the case, re-create the Just in time VM access policy and delete it again.

-1. On the **Azure Sentinel \| Overview** blade, in the **Threat Management** section, click **Incidents**.
+1. On the **Microsoft Sentinel \| Overview** blade, in the **Threat Management** section, click **Incidents**.

 1. Verify that the blade displays an incident with either medium or high severity level.

-    >**Note**: It can take up to 5 minutes for the incident to appear on the **Azure Sentinel \| Incidents** blade.
+    >**Note**: It can take up to 5 minutes for the incident to appear on the **Microsoft Sentinel \| Incidents** blade.

-    >**Note**: Review the **Azure Sentinel \| Playbooks** blade.
+    >**Note**: Review the **Microsoft Sentinel \| Playbooks** blade.
 You will find there the count of succesfull and failed runs.

     >**Note**: You have the option of assigning a different severity level and status to an incident.